schwertJake/Kafka_DDOS_Detection/README.md

 ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/cli_output_metrics_4gbRam_4cpu.PNG "")

 Which garnered a nice 10% bump up to 1650 messages per second.
+More on metrics in the Lessons Learned section.

 ## Production Changes
 So, the POC worked, how would I change this for production?